Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 **`(7/--/24)`**
 - Directly edit the entry with double click
 - Button for G2P suggestions on direct entry edit
+- Update Localizations (@zout)
+- Copy entry function can now copy the data through the system's clipboard
+- Paste function can now paste the datas on the system's clipboard (only yaml format is accepted)

 **`(6/30/24)`**
 - Added G2p Suggestions